SmKou/creative-writing-browser-editor/src/ui.md

 ### Case: rm <loc>
 Action: Delete, or remove, location from draft

-Flags
+	-f <feature> <feature-keyword>: connect to feature by feature keyword -t <title>: adds title to connection
-- -f <feature> <feature-keyword>: connect to feature by feature keyword
+	-n <description|note>: adds description to connection
-- -d: permanent delete
+	-d: permanent delete
-- -a: apply to all
+	-a: apply to all

 Defaults
 - does not remove from draft segments, only orders